Gul Reza Khan TareenLaw

 What do you plan to do after you graduate?

-After graduating I intend to study the BPTC, then become a Barrister.
+After graduating I intend to do a Masters and then inevitably go on to study the BPTC and become a Barrister.

 What would be your top tip for our applicants?